Canon EOS 850D SD Card Quick Recommendations

 There are some things to watch out for, particularly when it comes to choosing which filesystem to use.
 So I’ve put together guides on how to format SD cards on Mac and how to use the free SD Card Formatter app for Windows or Mac.

-FAQs About Canon EOS 850D SD Cards
+Canon EOS 850D SD Card FAQs

 What SD card does the Canon EOS 850D use?